vreabernardo/blog/about.md

 permalink: /about/
 ---

-This is my blog powered by Jekyll with the Minima theme.
-I'll be sharing my thoughts and experiences here.
+This is a minimal Jekyll blog where I post my thoughts.